stefanoborini/book-modelviewcontroller/notes.md

 signal, so that line number display is updated only when the model actually performs a change in the total number of lines.

+Some toolkit and libraries allow you to define the network dynamically.
+Other allow you to define the network statically.
+The network cannot be changed.

+How to handle null values.